 If you feel better without gluten but still have symptoms like bloating and diarrhea, check out a list of high-FODMAP foods and see which may be affecting you.
 There are some simple moves that could help, like switching from tea to coffee and from apples and pears to blueberries and cantaloupe.

 However, avoiding FODMAPs entirely isn’t a long-term diet, Lebwohl notes.
 You might work with a dietician to cut out these foods and then “cautiously reintroduce foods to identify triggers,” he says.

 Seasonal allergies can complicate food sensitivities

 I usually don’t pay attention to FODMAPs because I already don’t eat wheat, corn, or dairy, and I didn’t want to cut out tea or any vegetables.
-I also have high blood sugar, and a varied, plant-based diet is advisable to avoid type 2 diabetes.
+I also have high blood sugar, and a varied, plant-based .
 (In general, eating a greater variety of fruits and vegetables is good for your gut.)